Lobbyist Tim Meenan

 - Repealing the requirement to show a driver license to obtain crash reports; allows crash reports to be obtained in bulk.

 HB1055 is a linked Public Records exemption bill.
 There is no similar Senate bill.
+These bills seem unlikely to pass.

 6. BLOCKCHAIN TECHNOLOGY SB1024/HB735